MFEM Community Workshop

 3:30-5:00 | Presentations (30 mins each) Chair: Tzanio Kolev |

-Yu Leng (Los Alamos National Laboratory) Arbitrary Order Virtual Element Methods for High-Order Phase-Field Modeling of Dynamic Fracture (PDF)Accurate modeling of fracture nucleation and propagation in brittle and ductile materials subjected to dynamic loading is important in predicting material damage and failure under extreme conditions.
+Yu Leng (Los Alamos National Laboratory) Arbitrary Order Virtual Element Methods for High-Order Phase-Field Modeling of Dynamic Fracture (PDF, video)Accurate modeling of fracture nucleation and propagation in brittle and ductile materials subjected to dynamic loading is important in predicting material damage and failure under extreme conditions.
 Phase-field fracture models have garnered a lot of attention in recent years due to their success in representing damage and fracture processes in a wide class of materials and under a variety of loading conditions.
 Second-order phase-field fracture models are by far the most popular among researchers (and increasingly, among practitioners), but fourth-order models have started to gain broader acceptance since their more recent introduction.
 The exact solution corresponding to these high-order phase-field fracture models has higher regularity.
 Thus, numerical solutions of the model equations can achieve improved accuracy and higher spatial convergence rates.
 In this work, we develop a virtual element framework for the high-order phase-field model of dynamic fracture.
 The virtual element method (VEM) can be regarded as a generalization of the classical finite element method.
 In addition to many other desirable characteristics, the VEM allows computing on polytopal meshes.
 Here, we use H1-conforming virtual elements and the generalized-α time integration method for the momentum balance equation, and adopt H2-conforming virtual elements for the high-order phase-field equation.
 We verify our virtual element framework using classical quasi-static benchmark problems and demonstrate its capabilities with the aid of numerical simulations of dynamic fracture in brittle materials.Michael Tupek (LLNL) Automatic Parameter Sensitivities in Serac for Engineering Applications (PDF, video)We present a framework for automatically calculating sensitivities for both topology and shape design optimization workflows.
 Building on MFEM infrastructure, we provide abstractions for quickly specifying, solving, coupling, and differentiating new PDEs for engineering applications.
 Recent developments in Serac include: highly robust nonlinear solvers, integration of the Tribol library for contact enforcement, coupled thermal-mechanics, differentiable material model library, and checkpointing for transient adjoint calculations.Jan Nikl (LLNL) Hybridization of Convection-Diffusion Systems in MFEM (PDF, video)Convection-diffusion systems are likely the most common class of partial differential equations appearing in practically all different applications.
 However, their mixed formulation typically suffers from prohibitively high computational costs and difficult preconditioning, especially close to the steady state where the system becomes a saddle point problem.
 The hybridization technique offers an appealing answer to these issues.
 The new framework for mixed systems enables single-line hybridization, reducing the problem to face traces of the total flux only.
 Solution of such system is then inexpensive, and preconditioning becomes nearly trivial.
 Non-linear convection is also supported with the action-based regime of operation.
 Description of the mechanism as well as code examples to show ease of usage are presented. |

 5:00 | Day 1 Wrap-up | MFEM team |